 LIONS' CHRISTMAS TREE LOT AT WOODBINE PARK

-A Beaches tradition for 26 years, last year the annual Lions Christmas Tree Lot at Kew Gardens moved to to the park at Woodbine Beach, east of the parking lot off of Lakeshore Boulevard.
-The location has free on-site parking and an easier loading and unloading space.
+A Beaches tradition for nearly three decades, the annual Lions Christmas Tree Lot at Kew Gardens moved to the park at Woodbine Beach a few years ago.
+The lot off of Lakeshore Boulevard has free on-site parking and an easier loading and unloading space.

 Beech Nursery has packed the place with all things holiday at the most wonderful time of the year.
-Fresh-cut trees range from 4 ft. to 12 ft. in varieties including Balsam ($50 to $150), Fraser ($25 to $60) and pine ($50).
-Bonus: Santa will dropping into Beech Nursery four Saturdays in a row starting Nov.
-26.
+Fresh-cut trees range from 4 ft. to 12 ft. in varieties including Balsam, Fraser and Pine.

 4 Carlaw Ave.